inet-framework/inet-framework.github.io/ComponentExperts.md

 layout: page
 title: Component Experts
 underMenu: People
+people:
+   tuexen: <a href="https://www.fh-muenster.de/fb2/personen/professoren/tuexen/index.php">Michael Tuexen</a>
+   vesely: <a href="http://www.fit.vutbr.cz/~ivesely/">Vladimir Vesely</a>
 ---

+<p class="lead">Bring your expertise to the table, and be someone that contributors and developers can consult.</p>

 The INET Framework contains the implementations of numerous protocols and concepts, and maintenance of the codebase and reviewing contributions often